 We estimated unadjusted and adjusted risk ratios (RR) for factors associated with non-adherence and VNS using mixed-effects Poisson regression models with robust standard errors and a random intercept at patient level [31,32].
 First, we estimated RRs for each group of mental health diagnoses, adjusting for age, sex, and years since baseline.
 Year since baseline was rounded to the next integer and modelled as a categorical variable.
 Mental health diagnoses, age, and the year since baseline were modelled as time-varying covariates.
 Second, we estimated RRs for each group of mental health diagnoses, adjusting for age, sex, year since baseline, and psychiatric comorbidity.
 Next, we adjusted RRs for associations between mental health diagnoses and VNS for age, sex, year since baseline and CMA.
 Finally, we estimated and plotted adjusted model predictions for outcomes at two years after baseline for patients with and without mental health diagnoses by age and sex.
 More details on statistical methods are given in the appendix (Text S1).

 We performed a longitudinal trajectory analysis to identify persons with similar adherence trajectories using the R package kml [33].
 The package implements a k-means expectation-maximization algorithm to cluster observations with homogeneous longitudinal trajectories into distinct groups.
-In the trajectory analysis, we modelled participants’ continuous three-monthly CMA scores over five years after baseline.
+This analysis modelled participants’ continuous three-monthly CMA scores over five years after baseline.
 We imputed missing CMA scores for participants with less than five years of follow-up based on participants’ trajectory means [33].
 We ran the algorithm five times to identify two to six adherence groups and chose the optimal group size based on clinical relevance and Calinski-Harabatz’s and Ray-Turi’s criteria [33].
 Based on visual inspection of plots of the mean CMA groups, we labelled the adherence patterns as ‘continuous high adherence’, ‘decreasing adherence’, ‘increasing adherence’, and ‘continuous non-adherence’.

-Finally, we performed a multinomial logistic regression analysis to examine factors associated with adherence group affiliation.
+Finally, we performed a multinomial logistic regression analysis to examine factors associated with classification in a adherence group.
 The regression model included a categorical variable for age, binary variables for sex and mental health diagnosis at baseline, and an interaction term between age and sex.
-Using predictive margins, we estimated and plotted the probability of group affiliation by sex, age, and mental health status.
+We estimated and plotted the probability of group affiliation by sex, age, and mental health status.

 Statistical analyses were done in Stata (Version 16) and R (R version 3.6.3).

-Results
+RESULTS

 Characteristics of patients

 We followed 54,378 HIV-positive adolescents and adults for a median duration of 3.5 years (IRQ 1.9-6.4).
 The median age of patients at baseline was 40.1 years (SD 9.9), and the majority were women (59%).
 At the end of follow-up, 38% of patients had been diagnosed with at least one mental disorder.
 Anxiety (26%) and depression (20%) were the most prevalent mental health diagnoses (Table 1).
-Mental health diagnoses were more prevalent in women (43%) than in men (32%).
+Mental health diagnoses were more prevalent in women (43%) than men (32%).
 The prevalence of mental health diagnoses peaked in men (34%) and women (48%) aged 45-54 years (Table S1).

 Validation of CMA